 This assignment is meant for the class and the instructor, to get acquainted with you.
-In approximately one page, please tell us (1) your name and where you are from, (2) your major and why you chose to take this class, (3) how familiar you are with the topic of International Crime and Justice (4) how important you think it is to understand the role of global crime in our society, and (5) a fun fact about yourself!
+In approximately one page, please tell us (1) your name and where you are from, (2) your major and why you chose to take this class, (3) how familiar you are with the topic of Criminological Theory (4) how important you think it is to understand the role of theory explaining criminal behavior, and (5) a fun fact about yourself!
 This assignment will be due before the end of the first week of class (see Course Schedule).